Mint vs. Quicken will be an important decision for you to get a handle on your money.

 Mint

-What makes Mint so popular is that it is completely free to use.
-That’s right!
-Mint is free for your personal finance needs!
+What makes Mint such a popular budgeting tool is that it’s completely free to use.

-It doesn’t have any hidden in-app purchases fees that you will need to pay after setting it up and using it for a bit.
+It doesn’t have any hidden in-app purchase fees that you will need to pay after setting it up and using it for a bit.

 Quicken